anshumandas/whatsApp-fire/README.md

    * Use Emulator
    * Use Ngrok to tunnel webhook to localhost - https://dev.to/ibrarturi/how-to-test-webhooks-on-your-localhost-3b4f
 4. Add Firestore and follow https://firebase.google.com/docs/functions/get-started
+5. Add Dialogflow
+   * Create Dialogflow project, Intents etc. https://cloud.google.com/dialogflow/es/docs/quick/setup
+   * Enable API for Dialogflow and Firebase projects from each of their settings

 **Run using Emulator**